-Analysis | Trump has losing on the brain
+Analysis | Trump keeps talking about losing

 At numerous junctures in recent weeks and especially over the past 10 days, Trump has referred to what it would mean if he lost, pre-blamed certain things for his potential loss, and expressed apoplexy that he could be losing to this particular opponent, Joe Biden.

 “Running against him, it puts such pressure because I’m running against the worst in the history of presidential — and now if I lose, can you imagine?”
 Trump said Saturday.
-“If I lose, I will have lost to the worst candidate, the worst candidate in the history of Presidential politics.
+“If I lose, I will have lost to the worst candidate, the worst candidate in the history of presidential politics.
 If I lose, what do I do?
 I’d rather run against somebody who’s extraordinarily talented, at least, this way I can go and lead my life.”

-(Trump’s has in recent day repeatedly offered some version of this riff, which recalls the famous “Saturday Night Live” sketch in which Jon Lovitz’s Michael Dukakis says, “I can’t believe I’m losing to this guy.”)
+(Trump has in recent days repeatedly offered some version of this riff, which recalls the famous “Saturday Night Live” sketch in which Jon Lovitz’s Michael Dukakis says, “I can’t believe I’m losing to this guy.”)

 Trump also referred Friday to what he might do if he loses, including joking about leaving the country.